assembler-school/webpack-basics/README.md

  # Plugins:

  1. The Webpack's built-in **ProvidePlugin** has been used to import automatically jQuery when the __$__ or __jQuery__ variables are parsed.

- 2. **HtmlWebpackPlugin** has been used to generate the _index.html_ file for the _dist_ bundle folder, from the _index.html_ located in the _src_ folder used as a template.
+ 2. **HtmlWebpackPlugin** has been used to generate the _index.html_ file for the _dist_ bundle folder, using the _index.html_ file located in the _src_ folder as a template.
 It generates an HTML5 file that includes all your webpack bundles in the body using script tags.
 To install this plugin manually, the next command must be run:

 ```` npm install --save-dev html-webpack-plugin ````